Prathamm88/Django-Rest-Framework/README.md

-# there are my rest framework learning files present in this repo, all concepts which i have learned are into this repo
+This repository contains all my Django REST Framework learning files, including all the concepts I have studied.